6 Reasons Why SEO Is A Tough Job to Do

 — John ☆.o(≧▽≦)o.☆ (@JohnMu) February 19, 2018

-He used the word complex and not difficult, and rightfully so.
-That’s because the concept of hreflang is quite simple, but implementing it can be a challenge especially when dealing with multilingual sites.
-One experience I had was with a retail website of a popular fashion brand.
+He used the word complex and not tricky, and rightfully so.
+That’s because the concept of hreflang is quite simple, but implementing it can be a challenge, especially when dealing with multilingual sites.
+One experience I had was with a local website of a famous fashion brand.
 Not only did the project manager had a different idea of how hreflang was implemented, it was also thought of as a search signal that supersedes local search rankings.
 It was a challenging way to start a new phase of my career.

 Mueller’s comment on hreflang is an epitome of how tough SEO can be done.
-On the surface it’s easy to follow, but once you get to the nitty gritty details of implementation it can easily get murky.
+On the surface, it’s easy to follow, but once you get to the nitty-gritty details of implementation, it can quickly get murky.
 I was therefore inspired to make a summary of why SEO is a tough job — not necessarily difficult — to do.